vkosiyan/vkosiyan/README.md

 - ⚡ Fun fact: ...
 -->

+### Hi, and welcome! 👋

 I'm a full stack web developer with a background in Human Resources, E-commerce, and Product Development.
-I recently completed a full-time software immersive bootcamp with General Assembly which included over 450 hrs of professional training over the course of twelve weeks.
-I have a passion for learning and for innovation, and am excited for the opportunity to keep growing and to contribute my skills in a meaningful manner.
+I recently completed a full-time software immersive bootcamp with General Assembly, which included over 450 hrs of professional training over the course of twelve weeks.
+I have a passion for learning and innovation, and am excited for the opportunity to contribute my skills in a meaningful manner!

 **I'm currently learning** Java through Codeacademy.